vatodorov/training/K8s fundamentals/K8s.md

 # Kubernetes

 ## Basics of K8s
-- K8s is an orchestration system to deploy and manage containers.
+- K8s is an orchestration system to deploy and manage containers

 ### Components
 - Powerful API